 As I do in all my posts, I always recommend that you discuss the content I present with your doctor moving forward.
 Especially, if it is applicable to your best health interests.

-I believe this is especially paramount, as compared to my other posts, based on the topical data presented.
+I believe this is especially paramount, as compared to my other posts, based on the information presented.

-The reason being that, the various methods of testing mentioned earlier here (in my mind) are wise in terms of arming your knowledge base, so you can ask your physician about the options and logistics of getting these particular tests.
+The various methods of testing mentioned earlier here (in my mind) are wise in terms of arming your knowledge base, so you can ask your physician about the options and logistics of getting these particular tests done.

 Speaking for myself, these are questions I will be prepared to ask during my next doctor visit.